googleapis/gax-java/README.md

 This repository contains the following java packages.

-Generated from common protocol buffer types:

-- `com.google.api` - Contains types that comprise the configuration model for API services.
-- `com.google.longrunning` - Contains the standardized types for defining long running operations.
+- `com.google.api.gax.bundling` - Contains general-purpose bundling logic.
-- `com.google.protobuf` - Contains the Well-Known Types of Protocol Buffers Language version 3 (proto3).
-These types have stable and well-defined semantics and are natively supported by the proto3 compiler and runtime.
-- `com.google.rpc` - Contains the types for general RPC systems.
-While gRPC uses these types, they are not designed specifically to support gRPC.
-- `com.google.type` - Common types for Google APIs.
-All types defined in this package are suitable for different APIs to exchange data, and will never break binary compatibility.

-Non-generated code:

-- `com.google.api.gax.internal` - Contains classes that are designed for use by generated API code and which may not be very usable by clients.
+- `com.google.api.gax.core` - Contains core interfaces and classes that are not specific to grpc and could be used in other contexts.
+- `com.google.api.gax.grpc` - Contains classes that provide functionality on top of gRPC calls, such as retry, paged list iteration, request bundling, and polling of long-running operations.
 - `com.google.api.gax.protobuf` - Contains classes that provide functionality on
   top of protocol buffers.
 This includes things like expressions (to evaluate conditions on protocol buffers), path templates (to compose and decompose resource names), type (to represent field types in protocol buffers), etc.
-- `com.google.api.gax.grpc` - Contains classes that provide functionality on top of gRPC calls, such as retry, paged list iteration, and request bundling.
+- `com.google.api.gax.testing` - Contains classes which help with testing code that interacts with gRPC.
+- `com.google.longrunning` - Contains the mix-in client for long-running operations which is implemented by a number of Google APIs.

 License
 -------